 - Inhibitors to the JAK and other pathways: lestaurtinib

-Our validation data indicate that CardioSafe 3D successfully detected cardiotoxicity induced by each of the representative compounds, cardiotoxicity associated with clinical adverse cardiac events, in each of the foregoing six different KI categories.
-CardioSafe 3D assay system is able to distinguish between cardiotoxic and safe compounds, and even as between those compounds which inhibit the same kinase pathways.
-For instance, both sunitinib and axitinib inhibit VEGFR, PDGFR and c-Kit pathways, and our CardioSafe 3D assays indicate that sunitinib is cardiotoxic and axitinib is safe, which is consistent with the reported clinical outcomes.
+CardioSafe 3D successfully detected cardiotoxicity induced by each of the representative compounds, cardiotoxicity associated with clinical adverse cardiac events, in each of the foregoing six different KI categories.
+CardioSafe 3D is able to distinguish between cardiotoxic and safe compounds, and even as between those compounds which inhibit the same kinase pathways.
+For instance, both sunitinib and axitinib inhibit VEGFR, PDGFR and c-Kit pathways, and CardioSafe 3D indicated that sunitinib is cardiotoxic and axitinib is safe, which is consistent with the reported clinical outcomes.

-Our CardioSafe 3D assay system enables the sensitive measurement of drug effects with results that are consistent with known clinical responses to the compounds.
+CardioSafe 3D enables the sensitive measurement of drug effects with results that are consistent with known clinical responses to the compounds.
 For example, our data indicated that sunitinib and dasatinib caused QT prolongation, arrhythmia, and/or altered contraction rates in hPSC-CMs, which are consistent with clinical observations.

 We believe our CardioSafe 3D validation data demonstrate that CardioSafe 3D will improve clinical predictivity as an in vitro cardiac safety assay, helping not only to identify potential cardiac toxicities early in development, but also to discover important potential mechanisms of cardiotoxicity.
-We believe the results of our CardioSafe 3D validation studies indicate that CardioSafe 3D may be effectively used to identify novel Drug Rescue Variants with reduced heart toxicity.
-By providing more accurate and timely indications of alterations in electrophysiological activity, as well as direct heart toxicity of drug candidates, than animal models or cellular assay systems currently used by pharmaceutical companies, we believe the results of our CardioSafe 3D validation studies support the central premise of our drug rescue business model: by using our hPSC-derived human heart and liver cell bioassay systems at the front end of the drug development process, we have the opportunity to leverage substantial prior investment by pharmaceutical companies and others in drug discovery and efficacy validation of drug candidates with established therapeutic and commercial potential that have been terminated prior to FDA approval due to unexpected heart or liver toxicity concerns.
+We believe the results of our CardioSafe 3D validation studies indicate that CardioSafe 3D may be effectively used to identify novel drug candidates, including Drug Rescue Variants, with reduced heart toxicity.
+By providing more accurate and timely indications of alterations in electrophysiological activity, as well as potential cardiac cytotoxicity of new drug candidates, than live animal models or cellular assay systems currently used by pharmaceutical companies, including the FDA-required in vitro hERG assay, we believe the results of our CardioSafe 3D validation studies support our opportunities to leverage substantial prior investment by pharmaceutical companies and others in drug discovery and efficacy validation of drug candidates with established therapeutic and commercial potential that have been terminated prior to FDA approval due to unexpected heart toxicity concerns.